hoodiecrow/ConsTcl/README.md

 ## Environment class and objects

-The class for environments is called __Environment__.
+The class for environments is called `Environment`.
 It is mostly a wrapper around a dictionary, with the added finesse of keeping a link to the outer environment (starting a chain that goes all the way to the global environment and then stops at the null environment) which can be traversed by the find method to find which innermost environment a given symbol is bound in.

+The long and complex constructor is to accomodate the variations of Scheme parameter lists, which can be empty, a proper list, a symbol, or an improper list.

 ```
 catch { ::constcl::Environment destroy }